jamesoram/ee-code-test/README.md

 *The following is a summary of the session in braindump format*

 The first thing I did was check for cookies and local storage.
 I couldn't find any on landing.
 Next, I clicked the "Save" button without entering any data and got an HTTP 500 response from the back-end.
-This is a defect as the back-end should validate data.
-This can be reproduce simply with an HTTP client, for example curl:
+This is a defect as the front-end and back-end should validate data.
+This can be reproduced simply with an HTTP client, for example curl:

 ```
  % curl -vv -X POST 'http://hotel-test.equalexperts.io/booking'